 This healthy baked oatmeal recipe is a nutritious and simple breakfast that everyone loves.
-My friend, Sue, has perfected it, and the ingredients are also soaked for even better nutrition.
-We call it “apple pie oatmeal” and make it regularly.
+My friend, Sue, has perfected it, we call it “apple pie oatmeal“, and make it regularly.
 I like to keep an extra in the freezer for when I know we’ll have a busy morning.
 I just set it in the oven the night before and use the auto-on feature so we wake up to the smell of cinnamon and oatmeal in the morning, yum!

 Healthy Baked Oatmeal Recipe